ottofeller/github-actions/README.md

 ## Usage
 The action sets up node, installs npm packages and runs a command supplied in inputs, see [action.yml](npm-run/action.yml).
 See [test-npm-run.yml](.github/workflows/test-npm-run.yml) for an example of the action usage.

+NOTE: You do not need to check out the repo before running the action.
+Moreover if you do check it out, the result will be thrown away as the action checks out from a provided ref (with default branch as a fallback).

 **Basic:**
 ```yaml
 steps: